frederic-bousefsaf/ippg-luv_skindetect_cwt/README.md

 Frédéric Bousefsaf, Alain Pruski, Choubeila Maaoui, **Continuous wavelet filtering on webcam photoplethysmographic signals to remotely assess the instantaneous heart rate**, *Biomedical Signal Processing and Control*, vol. 8, n° 6, pp. 568–574 (2013).
 [Link](https://www.researchgate.net/publication/257690569_Continuous_wavelet_filtering_on_webcam_photoplethysmographic_signals_to_remotely_assess_the_instantaneous_heart_rate)

+You can also visit my [website](https://sites.google.com/view/frederic-bousefsaf) for additional information.

 ## Scientific description
 Please refer to the original publication to get all the details.
 Three main contributions were proposed: